ls1intum/Artemis/README.md

 ## Main features

 1. **[Programming exercises](https://docs.artemis.ase.in.tum.de/user/exercises/programming/)** with version control, automatic individual feedback (and assessment) based on test cases and static code analysis (executed using continuous integration).
    * **Instant**: Students receive immediate and individual feedback on submissions.
 Instructors can customize feedback messages easily, hide feedback during the working time (e.g., with hidden tests)
    * **Interactive:** Instructors integrate interactive instructions based on tasks and UML diagrams directly into the dynamic problem statements.
 They can define hints for difficult exercise parts.
    * **Independent**: Instructors can customize programming exercises to support any programming language.
 To simplify the setup, Artemis includes sophisticated templates for the most common languages (e.g., Java, Python, C, Haskell, Kotlin, VHDL, Assembler, Swift, Ocaml, ...)
    * **Local and online**: Students can participate locally in their preferred IDE or in the online code editor (without any setup)
    * **Manual reviews** are possible directly in the online code editor or in [Orion](https://github.com/ls1intum/Orion)
-   * **Policies**: Instructors can define submission policies (e.g., penalties after 10 attempts) to prevent that students try out all possibilities without thinking.
+   * **Policies**: Instructors can define submission policies (e.g., penalties after 10 attempts) to prevent students from trying out all possibilities without thinking.
    * **Grading**: Instructors have many options to configure grading, analyze the results based on tests and static code analysis categories and re-evaluate the results
    * **Secure**: Test cases and student code run in Docker environments on build agents.
-Test frameworks such as [Ares](https://github.com/ls1intum/Ares) simplify the creation of structural and dynamic tests and prevent that students can cheat.
+Test frameworks such as [Ares](https://github.com/ls1intum/Ares) simplify the creation of structural and dynamic tests and prevent students from cheating.
 2. **[Quiz exercises](https://docs.artemis.ase.in.tum.de/user/exercises/quiz/)** with multiple choice, drag and drop, and short answer questions
     * **Modeling quizzes**: Instructors can easily create drag and drop quizzes based on UML models
     * **Different modes**: Quizzes support a live mode (rated) during lectures, a practice mode for students to repeat the quiz as often as they want, and an exam mode (see below)